ovh/docs/pages/cloud/nutanix/60-responsibility-sharing/guide.de-de.md

 ---
-title: Teilung der Verantwortung - Hosted Private Cloud powered by Nutanix (EN)
+title: Gemeinsame Verantwortung - Hosted Private Cloud powered by Nutanix (EN)
 slug: raci-hosted-private-cloud-nutanix
 section: RACI
 excerpt: "Shared responsibility between OVHcloud and the customer for the use of the Hosted Private Cloud powered by Nutanix product"